MyGoodFoodWorld

 📖 Recipe

-Vegetarian macaroni and tomatoes dish served in a round white bowl-plate which is placed on a light grey mat.
+Vegetarian macaroni and tomatoes are served in a round white bowl, placed on a light grey mat.

 Padma Kumar